dennislee22/ecs-ai-ops/README.md

 **Note:**  The tool is scripted to correlate the Cloudera AI username and the associated workbench/workspace namespace)
 - Show the resources usage for user Dennis in cmlwb1 workbench for the past 10 weeks
 - Who is cmlwb1-user-1?
+- List all sessions with cpu and mem requested by user Dennis in cmlwb1 workspace for the past 22 days

 ---